From authenticity to employability, don't let these myths about online education stop you from studying a degree.

 Find out how we support our students.

 As with all types of further education, cheating can occur.
-There are websites where students can get their coursework written for a price – but these are equally accessible from online or ‘bricks and mortar’ institutions.
+There are websites where students can get their coursework written for a price – but these are accessible from both online and ‘bricks and mortar’ institutions.

-Many employers are becoming aware of the advantages online learning offers – employees can study whilst still remaining in work.
+Many employers are becoming aware of the advantages online learning offers – employees can study while remaining in work.
 Employers therefore retain their in-house talent whilst upskilling them.
-Many employers will now pay, or at least part-pay, for employees to study online whilst still in work.
+Many employers will now pay, or at least part-pay, for employees to study online alongside their work.

 Unlike a traditional university setting, online students may be required to plan and manage their own workload.
 In addition, online students are more likely to have additional commitments, such as work or family, which they need to plan their university work around.

 A university qualification is designed to challenge you.
 Whether you study online or offline, you will need to work hard to achieve your goal.
-However, universities should work with you before and after you enrol to ensure you don’t enrol onto a course that is the wrong level for you.
-At Arden we have dedicated Admissions and Student Support teams to help our students stay on track.
+However, universities should work with you before and after you enrol to ensure you are studying at the correct level.
+At Arden, we have dedicated Admissions and Student Support teams to help our students stay on track.

 Technology is more and more accessible, and we are becoming more and more tech-savvy.
 The technology required for an online degree is the same you would use for messaging friends, watching videos on the internet or making a call online.